Tru-Dev/RetroGG.net/README.md

 > * Docker
 >
 > Requirements for Extra Features:
->> Switch to no-extras branch if you do not want or have access to these features.
+>> Switch to release or master to get these features.
 > * SendGrid Account (for emailing capabilities)
 > * Cloudflare Account (for Argo Tunnel and domain linking)
 >